 If a contractor abandons your project and they have secured a surety bond as part of your contract, you may be able to file a claim against this bond.

 A surety bond is a form of insurance providing financial compensation if the contractor fails to fulfill their contractual obligations.
-Filing a claim against a surety bond involves several steps:
+Filing a claim against a surety bond involves these steps:

 Construction Litigation

-Construction litigation may be necessary to resolve the dispute and recover damages when contractor abandonment occurs.
+Construction litigation may be necessary to resolve the dispute and recover damages when a contractor abandons the project.
 There is a range of issues that happen due to construction abandonment:

 Breach of Contract: If a contractor fails to fulfill their contractual obligations, they may be liable for breach of contract.